RMIT-Hive-Rocketry/GCS/notes/brainstorming.md

 - Server can be accessable through a router and viewed from other people's devices
 - Modern, clean and cool looking control station interface
-- Graphs, cards, gauges, plots, etc
+- Interface displays information with graphs, cards, gauges, plots, etc

 ## Wants